rackerlabs/support-how-to/content/rackspace-email/password-management-and-best-practices.md

 ---

-As the ways to compromise an account become more numerous and sophisticated, it's more important than ever to properly manage password security and protect your business.
+As the ways to compromise an account become more numerous and sophisticated, it's more important than ever to manage password security and protect your business properly.
 This article examines common password attack types and best practices to combat them.

 ### Prerequisites